Antler-Digital/payload-plugin-mcp/CONTRIBUTING.md

 ## Release Process

-We use [Changesets](https://github.com/changesets/changesets) to manage versioning and releases.
+We use [Semantic Release](https://github.com/semantic-release/semantic-release) to manage versioning and releases.

-1. Add a changeset for your changes: `pnpm changeset`
+1. Use conventional commits for your changes (e.g., `feat:`, `fix:`, `chore:`)
-2. Follow the prompts to describe your changes
+2. Follow the conventional commit format: `type(scope): description`
-3. Commit the changeset file
+3. Push your changes to trigger automatic releases

 ## Questions or Need Help?